FRRouting/frr/doc/user/pim.rst

    urib-only
       Lookup in the Unicast Rib only.

-.. clicmd:: [no] ip msdp mesh-group [WORD]
+.. clicmd:: ip msdp mesh-group [WORD]

    Create or Delete a multicast source discovery protocol mesh-group using [WORD] as the group name.

-.. clicmd:: [no] ip msdp mesh-group WORD member A.B.C.D
+.. clicmd:: ip msdp mesh-group WORD member A.B.C.D

    Attach or Delete A.B.C.D to the MSDP mesh group WORD specified.

-.. clicmd:: [no] ip msdp mesh-group WORD source A.B.C.D
+.. clicmd:: ip msdp mesh-group WORD source A.B.C.D

    For the address specified A.B.C.D use that as the source address for mesh group packets being sent.